scottwlocke/scottwlocke.github.io/content/posts/puppet.md

 ## Working with Puppet coming from a PowerShell background

-Puppet is a declaritive language written in Ruby.
+Puppet is a declarative language written in Ruby.
 It is one of the older Configuration platforms.
 There are some similarities to PowerShell DSC, but there are many more features than DSC provides.

-### File Templating
+### File template's

-Puppet has a feature rich File Templating system.
+Puppet has a feature rich File template's system.
 This allows you to generate files with replacement of TAGS in the file template.
 This is much easier than how I was familiar with doing things.
 Instead of trying to generate a file, could have a file structure with TAGS where information would be replaced.